Turns Out, Mindset Is Pretty Important (9 reasons why)

 Fixed vs. Growth Mindsets

-If you research mindset, you’ll find two main types: fixed and growth.
+If you dig into mindset, you’ll find there are two main types: fixed and growth.

 What’s A Fixed Mindset?